Brian1226/Priority-Queue/Specification.md

 ***

-**Use Case #2 Name:** Delete note
+**Use Case #2 Name:** Delete Note

 **Date:** 4/2/2021

 ## Summary

-To delete a note, the user can select the note, then select the option "delete note".
+To delete a note, the user can select the note, then select the option "Delete Note".

 ## Actors